 When you think of who works at an auto repair shop, your mind probably immediately goes to the mechanic.
 They’re the person that does the repairs, and at a smaller shop, they might be one of the only employees.
-While the mechanics and their work are at the core of the business, there are a lot of other roles at Virginia Tire & Auto that keep our 15 locations in Virginia running smoothly.
+While the mechanics and their work are at the core of the business, there are a lot of other roles at Virginia Tire & Auto that keep our locations running smoothly.

 Positions in sales, operations and customer service all play a vital role at every Virginia Tire & Auto location.
 If you’re interested in working somewhere that invests in its employees and encourages them to grow based on their strengths and interests, you’ll want to consider Virginia Tire & Auto for your next career move.

 Forge Your Own Career Path at Virginia Tire & Auto

 Dan Viteri has been working at Virginia Tire & Auto for the last 17 years and has held just about every position other than mechanic.
 He learned and grew in every role he held and was given opportunities based on what he was excelling at and what he was interested in.